SModelS/smodels/docs/manual/source/DatabaseDefinitions.rst

 The so-called `experiment module <experiment.html#experiment>`_ contains the basic tools necessary for handling the database of experimental results.
-The SModelS database collects experimental results of SUSY searches from both ATLAS and CMS, which are used to compute the experimental constraints on specific models.
+The SModelS database collects experimental results of searches from both ATLAS and CMS, which are used to compute the experimental constraints on specific models.
 Starting with version 1.1, the SModelS database includes two types of experimental constraints: